JarkkoPar/Utility_AI_GDExtension/tutorial/Getting_started_with_the_Node_Query_System.md

 In many games the AI must do **searches** in the game world to find things like *the best position to shoot from*, *the best item to use* or *the best tile to move to*, and so on.
 Behaviour Trees, State Machines and other systems used for reasoning don't usually cater for this need.
 One of the solutions is a **utility based querying system**.

 The Node Query System in Utility AI GDExtension aims to be a *generalized* querying system for all types of nodes in the Godot Engine.
-Somewhat similar system in other engines are the *Environment Query System* in *Unreal Engine* and the *Spatial Query System* in *CryEngine*.
-Many of the queries on games do focus on finding locations in 3D or 2D worlds and NQS in Utility AI GDExtension can be used to do these types of searches.
+Somewhat similar systems in other engines are the *Environment Query System* in *Unreal Engine* and the *Spatial Query System* in *CryEngine*.
+Many of the queries in games do focus on finding locations in 3D or 2D worlds and NQS in Utility AI GDExtension can do these types of searches.
+It can do more, however, and search and rank any type of node in a scene.

 ### 3.1 The structure of query